CozmycDev/DreamDiffusion-Spigot/README.md

  # DreamDiffusion

 DreamDiffusion is a Spigot plugin that allows players to generate AI art directly in Minecraft!
 By using the `/dream` command, players can create unique images based on their prompts and display them in-game using maps and item frames.
+Be sure to also join our [Discord](https://discord.dreamdiffusion.net/)!

 ## Features